rodrigoabreu22/TPW_Project_1/README.md

 ## Features that we would like to implement:
 - Expand the variaty of products
-- Implement a more profesional deposit/withdrwal method
+- Implement a more profesional deposit/withdrawal method
 - Improve overall aesthetics
-- Product redview after buying
+- Product review after buying

 ## Deployment
 Insere aqui o link para a app no pythonanywhere